 🖤 feel stuck in life, and don’t know how to get un-stuck.

 🖤 are frustrated about not being seen and heard at work and want their talent and voice to be noticed and valued.

 🖤 know in their heart that they want more out of their life but have no clue what they should do.

 We do our sessions remotely via Zoom, so just because we aren’t in the same city doesn’t mean we can’t work together!

 What is Life Coaching?

-Life coaching provides multifaceted benefits, including helping you gain clarity and confidence to work through challenges, discovering your full potential to achieve the best version of yourself, and exploring your definition of happiness to lead a fulfilling life.
+Life coaching provides multifaceted benefits, including helping you gain clarity and confidence to work through challenges, discovering your full potential to achieve the best version of yourself, and exploring your definition of success and happiness to lead a fulfilling life.
 Life coaching sessions direct you to inquire within your heart and tap into your inner wisdom to find solutions and new perspectives.

 What do we do in a life coaching session?

 We’ll work side by side to strategize and develop actionable plans to support you in your journey.
 We may also discover dreams, thoughts, and ideas that are important to you along the way, and we can work together to turn those into reality.
 As a client, you steer the conversation in a direction you feel beneficial.
 The following is a list of destinations that we can get to together: